santiagovdx/Cleaning_EDA_Project_MySQL/README.md

-# SQL Cleaning and Exploratory Data Analysis (EDA) Project
+# Project: Cleaning & EDA in World Layoffs Dataset

-This project showcases the process of cleaning and performing exploratory data analysis (EDA) on the `world_layoffs` dataset using SQL.
+This project showcases the process of cleaning and performing exploratory data analysis (EDA) on a `world_layoffs` dataset using SQL

 ## Overview
 The primary goals of this project were: